ENCCS/julia-for-hpc/content/development.rst

    to add all needed packages to a project environment so that the same environment can be generated on other machines.

-   But this also has benefits since packages like Revise, Test (see below) etc. can be installed in the default environment rather than cluttering a project environment.
+   But this also has benefits since packages like Revise, Test, BenchmarkTools etc. can be installed in the default environment rather than cluttering a project environment.